sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Plots

-`replot.py` is heavily inspired by `do_plots.py`.
+`replot.py` is inspired by `do_plots.py`.
 It allows to plot log scale x axis and it's made to be more adaptable.
 The current version stacks backgrounds and not signals.
 Plots for only one group can be done.

-`replot_root.py` is the same thing but done in ROOT.
-It takes TTrees as input. **Currently not working.**

 ### Combine